KennyProgrammer/Force/README.md

 ## Introduction

 **Force** was developing by one person [Danil Dukhovenko](https://github.com/KennyProgrammer/Force/commits?author=KennyProgrammer) from January 2020 and still by present day.
+Force still on very early stage, because working on it by myself.
+In future where engine steps some stability point, i will attach other developers, and create open source-community driven technology.

 If you interesed on you can check Force [Roadmap](.github/Force-RoadMap.md) to see completed and not completed features.